NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A
   - Teleports behind the opponent no matter the range
   - When done in a string it does vanilla teleport with quicker action
+  - TODO: What to say about teleport failure?
 - 6A combos added to strings list
 - 6A(A) hitbox disappears three frames sooner
 - 4B